Skip to content

 President

 Jane Hopkins joined the Coca-Cola Scholars Foundation in 2001, and is responsible for advancing the Foundation’s efforts to develop an influential community of socially conscious and service-minded leaders who positively shape the world.
-She serves on the Board of Directors of the Phi Theta Kappa Foundation, the Jeanette Rankin Foundation, and GA CASA.
+She serves on the Board of Directors of the Phi Theta Kappa Foundation, the Jeanette Rankin Foundation, and GA CASA, and on the Board of Trustees for her alma mater, Centre College.
 She is the past Chair for the Emerge Scholarships in Georgia and the past Treasurer for the National Scholarship Providers’ Association.

 Outside of the office, Jane is an avid runner whose best days begin with an early excursion through one of Atlanta’s parks.
 She also loves to read, particularly Southern fiction on the beach, and travel as often as possible.
 Read what Jane’s tweeting at @janehalehopkins.